 quarrel with its findings and recommendations, summed up in this final quote from the article:

 "The 100 mm combustion air duct connected directly to the fire chamber can supply the total air requirements for a low burn fire... if the firebox can

 be sealed tightly from the room.
 Once operating, this type of fireplace is relatively insensitive to house pressures, and would work well in houses

 where intermittent high depressurization occurs."

-Fifteen years after the conclusion of the study, we can easily see the impact its findings have had on the hearth product industry.
+Today, nearly a quarter-century after the conclusion of the study, we can easily see the impact its findings have had on the hearth product industry.
 The airtight

 woodstoves and high-efficiency manufactured fireplaces sold today feature tighter-sealing doors and relatively larger outside air intakes that

 deliver the air directly into the firebox to combat the effects of room depressurization, even during low fire periods when the chimney updraft is at